 Slip and falls can cause serious or even catastrophic injuries.
 A fall may cause broken bones, bruises, traumatic brain injury (TBI), neck and back injuries, spinal cord injuries, and even internal organ damage.
 If a person dies as a result of a fall injury, their loved ones may be able to pursue compensation through a wrongful death lawsuit.

 While each case is different, a person who is hurt in a fall may be able to get financial compensation from the property owner’s insurance company, typically through a settlement or sometimes, at trial.
 Importantly, this money is paid by the property owner’s insurance – either a homeowner’s insurance policy or rental insurance.
 In other words, if you trip and fall at a friend’s house, you won’t be pursuing a claim against them – but their insurance company.
+A New Jersey Slip and Fall Attorney can help you identify which insurance will cover your injury.

 If you are hurt in a fall, you should seek medical treatment as soon as possible.
 This can help you get a diagnosis and the right care for your injuries.
 When you are able to do so, reach out to a New Jersey slip and fall lawyer to schedule a free case evaluation, where you can learn more about your options for filing a claim.